hollerm/ani_tv_recovery/README.md

 ## Requirements and Installation

 The code was written and tested with Python 3.10.13 under Linux.
-We recomend to use pyenv (tested with version 2.3.35) to chose the correct python version, in which case, after typing
+We recomend to use pyenv (tested with version 2.3.35) to choose the correct python version, in which case, after typing

 ```bash
 pyenv install 3.10.13